q-shift/backstage-playground/plugins/README.md

 # api

-This plugin provides 1 action able to:
+This plugin provides the following list of backstage action(s) to be used in template:

 | Action       | Description                                           |
 |--------------|-------------------------------------------------------|